zenml-io/zenml/docs/book/component-gallery/image-builders/kaniko.md

 ```shell
 kubectl create configmap docker-config --from-literal='config.json={ "credHelpers": { "mycr.azurecr.io": "acr-env" } }'
 ```

-* Configure managed service identity for your cluster
+* Follow [these steps](https://learn.microsoft.com/en-us/azure/aks/use-managed-identity) to configure your cluster to use a managed identity
-* Configure the image builder to set mount the configmap in the Kaniko build pod:
+* Configure the image builder to mount the configmap in the Kaniko build pod:
 ```shell
 # register a new image builder with the mounted configmap
 zenml image-builder register <NAME> \